jeffknupp/sandman/docs/generated/_sources/admin.txt

     register((Artist, Album, Playlist, Genre, Track, MediaType))

-Now, we get much more useful information in the columns mentioned, as you can see here:
+we get much more useful information in the columns mentioned, as you can see here:

 .. image:: images/admin_tracks_improved.jpg